nim-lang/Nim/doc/manual.rst

 A variable of a tuple or object type is a heterogeneous storage container.
 A tuple or object defines various named *fields* of a type.
-A tuple also defines an *order* of the fields.
-Tuples are meant for heterogeneous storage types with no overhead and few abstraction possibilities.
-The constructor ``()`` can be used to construct tuples.
+A tuple also defines a lexicographic *order* of the fields.
+Tuples are meant to be heterogeneous storage types with few abstractions.
+The ``()`` syntax can be used to construct tuples.
 The order of the fields in the constructor must match the order of the tuple's definition.
 Different tuple-types are *equivalent* if they specify the same fields of the same type in the same